michelfrjf614/InstallHassio/README.md

       - In the next page, select "Ubuntu Server 20.04" (64-bits): (https://youtu.be/jFAipm0NsVA?t=114);
       - In the next page, click on button "Next": with de machine "Free tier eligible" selected (https://youtu.be/jFAipm0NsVA?t=124);
       - In the next page, click on button "Next";
+      - In the next page, click on button "Next", again;
       - In the next page: (https://youtu.be/jFAipm0NsVA?t=140);
          - click on "click to add name tag";
          - input "Lambda-Layer";
          - and click on button "Next";
-         - and click on button "Next", again;
       - In the next page, clck on button "AddRule":
          - on filed "Type" select the value "HTTP";
          - Add the porta 8123, 1883, 8883, 1884, 8884, 9000, 81 like image above to open ports